bentocorp/www/README.md

 The favicon is an exception.
 It is located directly in the project root and is copied into `dist` by `grunt dist` and `grunt copy:favicon`.
 The watcher will not automatically copy the favicon.

 ## Upgrading Bootstrap
 Before you upgrade Bootstrap, ask yourself "why am I doing this?"
 If you answer is "because a new version is available", **do not** continue.
-If, however, you have encountered a bug or need a few feature, then you might consider upgrading Bootstrap.
+If, however, you have encountered a bug or need a new feature, then you might consider upgrading Bootstrap.

 Always review the [change log](https://github.com/twbs/bootstrap/releases) before upgrading.